barryclark/jekyll-now/_posts/2022-10-08-Load_shifting_car_charge.md

     <span style="color: #666; font-size: 13px; font-style: italic;">The charge profile in the naive scenario.</span>
 </div>

-The daily energy consumption being 11.154 kWh, it takes 1.02 hours to charge the car everyday.
+The daily energy consumption being 11.154 kWh, it takes 1.02 hours to charge the car every day.

 __Smart charging__